National Advisory Council

 Dena Granof

 She has over 40 years of experience working with children and adults and their families to help them cope with a communication or cognitive disability.
-She taught courses in communication and cognitive impairment throughout the age span; focusing on children with brain differences and genetic disorders; traumatic brain injury; and neurological changes in adults.
+She taught courses in communication and cognitive impairment throughout the age span, focusing on children with brain differences and genetic disorders, traumatic brain injuries, and neurological changes in adults.

-Dr. Granof developed and led programs relating to the impact of disability on families and family structure both at The University of Texas and HealthSouth Rehabilitation Hospital.
+Dr. Granof developed and led programs relating to the impact of disability on families and family structure at both UT and the HealthSouth Rehabilitation Hospital.

 Term of Service: 2019 – 2024